 Thesis Submission Guidelines

-• Submit the first draft electronically (Microsoft Office format) via email attachment to email@example.com by the date specified on the official Thesis Timeline.
-Include your name, contact information, major, committee chair's contact information, abbreviated thesis title* (if necessary), and total number of printed thesis copies you want to purchase (two are required) in the email.
+The first draft must be submitted electronically (i.e. Microsoft Office format) via email attachment to email@example.com by the date specified on the official Thesis Timeline by the Thesis Chair.
 The Graduate College Reader will check for form, style, and accuracy of documentation as well as for clarity and major errors in grammar.

-• Once the thesis is approved, the Reader will send instructions to the thesis student on how to upload the thesis to the ProQuest website for electronic publication.
+Once the thesis is approved, the Reader will send ProQuest forms to the thesis student that will need to be completed by the student and then submitted to the library.
+The library will upload the thesis to the ProQuest website for electronic publication.